patrickthibaudeau/moodle-atto_menutab/README.md

-# moodle-atto_gftabs
+# moodle-atto_menutab

-## Atto plugin for adding Tabs in the Glendon Course Format
+## Atto plugin for adding Tabs in the menutab Course Format

 ###Installation